fortify/FortifySyncFoDToSSC/README.md

       # be deleted immediately after uploading to SSC.
 If set to a
       # non-zero number, any matching scans will be deleted whenever
       # the syncScans task runs.
+      deleteScansOlderThanMinutes: 5

+      # Ignore any scans on FoD if they are older than this number of days.
+      # FoD has a retention policy of 2 years, after which scans are no longer
+      # downloadable.
+As such, the default value for this property is 730 days.
+      # Setting this property to more than 730 days may cause errors when
+      # trying to download older scans.
+Optionally, this property can be set
+      # to a smaller number of days, like 365 or 30, if you want to ignore
-      # deleteScansOlderThanMinutes: 30
+      # older scans.
+      #ignoreScansOlderThanDays: 730

     # Configuration for the linkReleases task
     linkReleases:
-      # Configure the schedule for running the linkReleases task
+      # Configure the schedule for running the linkReleases task.
-      # This example runs once per minute; you probably want to reduce this
+      # This example runs every minute at the 0-second mark;
+      # you probably want to reduce this for production runs.
       cronSchedule: '0 * * * * *'

       # FoD-related configuration for the linkReleases task